dsachitano/tinyparcels/README.md

 ## Putting it all together

 To actually deploy this code, I used an Amazon Linux EC2 instance.
-Once it was booted, I cloned my baseballrouter repo, then cloned this repo into the `/static` dir of the baseballrouter repo, so that the html with this map could be loaded via the `/static/tinyparcels/` path.
+Once it was booted, I cloned my `routingserver` repo, then cloned this repo into the `/static` dir of the `routingserver` repo, so that the html with this map could be loaded via the `/static/tinyparcels/` path.
 With the data in place, I just had to run `fig up` to start the geostack, and then perform the data importing procedures mentioned above.

 This code is currently deployed on my own server and can be viewed at: [http://data.getnycinfo.com/static/tinyparcels/](http://data.getnycinfo.com/static/tinyparcels/)